Changissnz/why_western_minimalism/README.md

 a process is represented as a linear path held together by the spline of its checkpoints, there is a clear and surefire way due to perfect information.
 Value the spline and pay no attention to what is in every middle, right.
-And some would immediately say that these linear paths are minimalist, although they use the label to signify the degree of control over who reaches what checkpoints in this seemingly simple path.
+And some would immediately say that these linear paths are minimalist, although they use the label to signify the degree of control over who reaches what checkpoints in this seemingly simple path: there is no other chance and complication is only possible after death.
 Minimalist forms hide little of what occurs/occurred and what can be seen, and that is a trait of loathing from the maxes, sinks that accepted a lot of mass to be of the upper extreme, when pars instead of endings are every time there is attempted resolution.